-It is that moment of enriching, an even exhilarating discovery that will likely transform our life – maybe forever.
+Insight is the moment of an enriching, possibly exhilarating discovery, one that might transform our life – maybe forever.

-It is the unforgettable moment experienced by the scientist making a breakthrough; the composer hearing the new notes of a beautiful ballad; the superstar scoring the winning point in the dying seconds of the game, or the human being who, in a moment of kindness and understanding, forgives another human being after years of blaming and anger.
+Insight is the unforgettable moment experienced by the scientist making a breakthrough; the composer hearing the new notes of a beautiful ballad; the sports star, with time seemingly standing still, scoring the winning point in the dying seconds of the game; the entrepreneur seeing a revolutionary idea; or the person who, in a moment of kindness, understanding, wisdom and common sense, forgives another human being after years of blaming and anger.